joint pain feature_Activ Living commmunity

-Different joint pains as a potential indicator of heart disease
+Different joint pains as an indicator of heart disease

 Let us look at the various types of joint pain as possible indicators of heart disease: